 So far, only a handful of planets have been discovered by being imaged as they orbited their stars (aka.
 Direct Imaging).
 While challenging compared to indirect methods, this method is the most promising when it comes to characterizing the atmospheres of exoplanets.
 So far, 100 planets have been confirmed in 82 planetary systems using this method, and many more are expected to be found in the near future.

-Continue reading “What is Direct Imaging?”
+Continue reading “What is the Direct Imaging Method?”